jdelrue/info_grid/docs/cooperatives/README.md

     - Cooperative is organising training sessions for the Farmer (staff).
 - Farmer signs contract (generic contract which explains how it works).
     - framework agreement
-    - need to do a form of (Kmnow Your Custopmer) KYC in relationship to amount of money which will be spent
+    - need to do a form of (Know Your Customer) KYC in relationship to amount of money which will be spent
     - could be different per location (geography based tax and general legislation)
-- Farmer buys Tokens and gets tokens in his (digitalme) wallet.
+- Farmer buys Tokens and gets tokens in his (digital.me) wallet.
     - This is the investment done which can then be used to farm or just keep as tokens.
     - Legally: tokens are a prepayment (as stated in framework agreement) for future hardware or services
 - Farmer makes selection on online tool (chat or web) and chose